rydmike/adaptive_theme_demo/README.md

 ### Dialog Themes

-Little is done to the **Dialogs**, some minor custom color re-mapping.
+To the **Dialogs** we only make some minor color re-mapping.
 We want a brighter surface color in light mode and use `surfaceContainerLow` instead of default `surfaceContainerHigh`, that we still use for dark mode, where it fits well.

 We also bring back shadows to all dialogs, we think dialogs need shadows to stand out a bit more, like they did in Material-2.

-The surface colors on Android have minor `primary` chroma in them.
-On other platforms, the surface colors are monochrome shades of gray.
-This comes automatically via the difference in the platform adaptive `ColorScheme` colors.

 ```dart
       // 19) Dialog theme